johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 `sudo apt-get install eog`

-Next we will need to create the following python program in the directory or folder where you will keep the text files that you are importing into your pi from a video of QR-Codes.
+Next we will need to create the following programs and scripts in a directory which is noted in your path variable.
-At the teminal window of your pi while in your home directory, execute the folowing instuctions:
+This will allow you to call the programs and scripts from the command prompt simply by typing the name of the program.

-The following command makes a directory called qr2txt.
+Navigate to the /usr/local/bin directory:
-You can call what every you want.
+On a Linux system, this is typically where you would store programs and scripts that you create.
-`mkdir qr2txt`
+Your raspberry pi will look in this directory when commands are typed into the console.

-Navigate to the new directory:
+Execute the following command:
-`cd qr2txt`
+`cd /usr/local/bin`

 Create the python program needed to convert a video of QR-Codes back into a text file:
 `sudo leafpad QRCodeVideoToTextFile.py`